Better Call Saul: Filming

+Filming an episode of Better Call Saul typically took nine days.
+However, in the aftermath of the COVID-19 pandemic, each episode would be given an elongated three-week shooting schedule for the final season.
+Cast members Odenkirk, Seehorn and Fabian would share living arrangements during principal photography some time after the first season, in an Albuquerque house owned by Odenkirk and his wife.
+Odenkirk stated that this was for the actors to keep each other company after filming had finished for the day, as he had lived by himself during the first season and felt a sense of loneliness when he was home.
+All of the actors and their spouses knew of and were friends with one another, so all parties were content with the living arrangement.
+Other recurring character actors such as Josh Fadem would stay at that house when it came time to film their scenes in Albuquerque.

 Better Call Saul employs Breaking Bads signature time jumps.
-Notably, the opening episode for the first five seasons started with a black and white flash-forward to a period in the years after the finale of Breaking Bad.
+Notably, the opening episode for the first five seasons started with a black-and-white flash-forward to a period in the years after the finale of Breaking Bad.
 Here, Saul has been relocated to Omaha, Nebraska, as "Gene", a manager of a Cinnabon store, and remains paranoid about anyone discovering his past identity.
 This was foreshadowed in the penultimate episode of Breaking Bad, "Granite State", in which Saul tells Walter: "If I'm lucky, a month from now, best-case scenario, I'm managing a Cinnabon in Omaha."

 The show's director of photography was Arthur Albert for the first two seasons, and Marshall Adams starting with season 3.
 Additionally, Paul Donachie served as a cinematographer on episodes "Namaste" (2020), "Carrot and Stick" (2022) and "Hit and Run" (2022).
 Seasons 1 and 2 were filmed mainly on RED Dragon cameras.
 Starting with season 3, Panasonic VariCam Pure were incorporated due to their extra low-light sensitivity.
 This allowed the crew to shoot extra wide exterior shots at night as well as during the day, and to shoot on sets in near total darkness, such as nighttime in Chuck's unelectrified house.
 For scenes requiring to film from cramped spaces, a Panasonic Lumix GH4 camera was used.
 In season 4, three RED and two VariCam Pure cameras were used.
 For seasons 5 and 6, mostly Arri ALEXA LF was used.